Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Send_embedded_image.md

 **Step 1**

-1. Paste and send the embedded image in the text area in linked channel or DM/GM in MM.
+1. Paste and send the embedded image in the text area in linked channel or DM/GM on MM.
 2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Paste and send the embedded image in the text area in linked channel or DM/GM in MS Teams.
+1. Paste and send the embedded image in the text area in linked channel or DM/GM on MS Teams.
-2. Navigate to the linked channed or DM/GM in MM.
+2. Navigate to the linked channel or DM/GM in MM.

 **Expected**